MashudiSudonym/TradeTrackr/README.md

 #### Method 1: Using Run Panel (Recommended)
 1. Open the project in VSCode
 2. Click the **Run** icon in the sidebar (play button with bug)
-3. Select desired configuration from the dropdown (e.g., "TradeTrackr - Development")
+3. Select desired configuration from the dropdown (e.g., "Flutter Dev")
 4. Click the green **Play** button or press `F5`

 #### Method 2: Using Command Palette